 Health maintenance organizations (HMOs) and preferred provider organizations (PPOs) are types of managed care health systems that employ a network of providers to treat the medical needs of their members.
-Today, most people are covered by one type of managed care system or another, either individually or as part of a group plan through their employer.
-If you are given the opportunity to choose between HMO and PPO coverage, consider the following in determining which one best suits your needs.
+Today, most people get covered by one or the other, either individually or as part of a group plan through their employer.
+If you are given the opportunity to choose between HMO and PPO coverage, consider the following in determining which one best for you.

 Selecting a physician

 HMO: When you join an HMO, you choose a primary care physician (PCP), who is your first contact for all medical care needs.
-Your PCP becomes the physician who directs what care is given, how much care is given, and by whom the care is given.
+Your PCP becomes the physician who directs what care you receive and by whom.
 HMO members must choose a PCP from among the HMO network physicians.
-So if your longtime family doctor is not part of the HMO network, you’ll have to choose a new family doctor.
+If your longtime family doctor is not part of the HMO network, you’ll have to choose a new PCP.

 What if you need a specialist?

-HMO: Your PCP provides your general medical care and must be consulted before you seek care from another network physician or specialist.
+HMO: You must consult your PCP before you seek care from another network physician or specialist.
 This screening process helps to reduce costs for both the HMO and its members.

 PPO: You are free to see any network specialist at any time.
 But if you go outside the network, your co-payment will run 30 to 40 percent of the physician’s charges.
 And if you fail to get permission from your PPO to see a non-network specialist, you could end up paying the entire bill.